Pyprohly/reddit-api-doc-notes/docs/api-reference/comment.rst

    "total_awards_received","integer","Number of rewards on the comment."
    "treatment_tags","unknown array",""
    "ups","integer","Same as `score`."
-   "user_reports","unknown array",""
    "rte_mode?","string","The string 'markdown'.

    Field not available if the post is not a text post.
    Field not available if no user context is available."
    "removed?",".","See `removed` field on the Submission schema."
    "approved?",".","See `approved` field on the Submission schema."
-   "ignore_reports?","boolean","`true` if ignoring reports for the comment, else `false`.

-   This field is not available if the current user is not a moderator of the subreddit (or there's no user context)."
    "spam?","boolean","`true` if the submission is marked as spam else `false`.

    This field is not available if the current user is not a moderator of the subreddit